-2 Baton Content Res Acrobatics movements are no Category Level B Level A Spins 1 spin Baton Releases No Restrictions Reception No Restrictions 2 spins Baton Releases No Restrictions Reception No Restrictions Stationary & Traveling Complex Acrobatics are not allowed Single major body under the toss(s) Baton Releases No Restrictions Reception No Restrictions Note - open hand releases are considered "Standard" Single Major Body move with one spin under toss(s) (this is not considered a double element trick) Baton Releases No Restrictions Receptions No Restrictions Double major body move is NOT allowed under the toss, either traveling or stationary Rolls No continuous front neck rolls (with or without hands) No front neck figure 8's No monster rolls (partial or complete) Partial monster roll is allowed, making 360-degree rotation around one arm Contact Material No Restrictions No Restrictions Double Releases Only two aerial double release allowed No Restrictions
+2 Baton Content Restrictions Acrobatics movements are not permitted.
+Level B Level A 1 spin Baton Releases No Restrictions Reception No Restrictions 2 spins Baton Releases No Restrictions Reception No Restrictions Single major body under the toss(s) Baton Releases No Restrictions Reception No Restrictions Note - open hand releases are considered "Standard" Single Major Body move with one spin under toss(s) (this is not considered a double element trick) Baton Releases No Restrictions Receptions No Restrictions Double major body move is NOT allowed under the toss, either traveling or stationary No continuous front neck rolls (with or without hands) No front neck figure 8's No monster rolls (partial or complete) Partial monster roll is allowed, making 360 degree rotation around one arm No Restrictions Only two aerial double release allowed No Restrictions No Restrictions Level B 1 spin Baton Releases No Restrictions Reception No Restrictions Single major body under the toss(s) Baton Releases No Restrictions Reception No Restrictions Reception No Restrictions Note - open hand releases are considered "Standard" No continuous front neck rolls (with or without hands) No front neck figure 8's No monster rolls (partial or complete) No Restrictions

-Note - spins may be executed under 1 or 2 Batons.
+Note - spins may be executed under 1 or 2 batons.
 This includes both single and double releases, from one or both hands.....high/low, high/high, dual plane, dual pattern, opposition

-Note - Body Move may be executed under 1 or 2 Batons.
+Note - Body Move may be executed under 1 or 2 batons.
 This includes both single and double releases, from one or both hands.....high/low, high/high, high/low, dual plane, dual pattern, opposition.